Chart Color Schemes

 Housing

-Newtown displays a diverse mix of dwelling types, with above-average rates of outright home ownership
+Newtown displays a diverse mix of dwelling types, with a predominantly rental market

-In Newtown, as per the latest Census evaluation, dwelling structures comprised 5.1% houses and 94.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metro had no recorded houses or other dwellings at that time.
-Home ownership in Newtown stood at 17.7%, with mortgaged dwellings at 23.9% and rented dwellings at 58.5%.
-The median monthly mortgage repayment was $3,000, aligning with the Sydney metro average.
-The median weekly rent figure was $550, compared to no recorded figures for Sydney metro.
-Nationally, Newtown's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+As evaluated in the latest Census, dwelling structures in Newtown comprised 5.1% houses and 94.9% other dwellings such as semi-detached homes, apartments, and other types of dwellings.
+Home ownership in Newtown stood at 17.7%, with 23.9% of dwellings mortgaged and 58.5% rented.
+The median monthly mortgage repayment was $3,000, while the median weekly rent figure was $550.
+Nationally, Newtown's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, recorded in [insert date].
+Similarly, rents in Newtown were substantially above the national figure of $375, also recorded in [insert date].

 Frequently Asked Questions - Housing